acidburn0zzz/jetpack-sdk/doc/dev-guide-source/addon-development/xul-migration.md

 This example walks through the process of porting a XUL-based add-on to the SDK.
 It's a very simple add-on and a good candidate for porting because there are suitable SDK APIs for all its features.
-Even so, we have to make small changes to the its user interface.
+Even so, we have to make small changes to its user interface.

 <img class="image-right" src="static-files/media/librarydetector/library-detector.png" alt="Library Detector Screenshot" />